 On 28 November, Baker McKenzie and recode.law co-organized a workshop titled “Build your legal robot” at Baker McKenzie’s Düsseldorf office.
 50 law students from 15 German universities came together and — using BRYTER — got to experience the intersection of law and tech firsthand.

-Aside from a general introduction to LegalTech, students had an explicit goal of creating automated solutions to recurring tasks; Baker McKenzie prepared the use cases for the students to work on while members of recode.law helped facilitate the workshop.
+Aside from a general introduction to LegalTech, students had an explicit goal of creating automated solutions to recurring tasks including compliance process automation and document automation.
+Baker McKenzie prepared the use cases for the students to work on while members of recode.law helped facilitate the workshop.

 We caught up with Henrik Volkmann, co-founder & chairman of recode.law, to get his take on the workshop.
 He said that BRYTER was a great platform for it as it enables people who cannot code — like lawyers (generally speaking) — to think like a programmer.